bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/c/CableArmourType_3$2Up8Fxb2RPdKNA2Tyn0M/Documentation.md

-The armour type of the cable for mechanical protection
+The armour type of the cable for mechanical protection.